- Home

 Not Accepted

-Estimated value: $0.50-10 per item at consignment; higher for designer brands
+Estimated value: Consignment often pays per item for clean seasonal clothes; designer kids' brands bring more

 Donation